inferno-framework/fhir-validator-app/README.md

 This app is a stand-alone [FHIR](http://fhir.hl7.org/) resource validator.
 Using this app, you can validate a FHIR resource against an optional FHIR Profile.

+## Running the FHIR Validator App in development
+### Prerequisites:
+* Install the required version of Ruby: `rvm install` in the `fhir-validator-app` folder
+* Tell RVM to use that version of Ruby: `rvm use`
+  * Note: these two commands make use of the `.ruby-version` file, which specifies the version of Ruby being used by the app.
+That's why there's no need to specify a Ruby version to either of these commands.
+* Install Bundler: `gem install bundler`
+* Install the Ruby dependencies: `bundle install`
+* Install Node, using your method of choice
+  * I use [Node Version Manager](https://github.com/nvm-sh/nvm), but you can also install Node via homebrew with `brew install node@12` if you're on a Mac.
+* Install the Javascript dependencies: `npm install`

+### Running the app:
+* Run the Typescript compilation engine: `npm start`
+  * Note: this will auto-recompile whenever you save a change to one of the Typescript files, and will trigger a page refresh if you have the app open in development
+* Run the Ruby server: `bundle exec rackup`
+* Run the validator wrapper: `docker run -p 8080:4567 infernocommunity/fhir-validator-wrapper:latest`
+* Navigate to the app in your browser of choice at http://localhost:4567

 ## Running the FHIR Validator App in Docker
 * Build the image, using `docker build . -t fhir_validator_app`
 * Run the container, using `docker run -p 8080:4567 -e external_validator_url=<URL to external validator> fhir_validator_app`